peterhinch/micropython-async/v3/docs/THREADING.md

 instances are required.

 Attributes of `ThreadSafeQueue`:
- 1. It is of fixed size defined on instantiation.
+ 1. It is of fixed capacity defined on instantiation.
- 2. It uses pre-allocated buffers of various types (`Queue` uses a `list`).
+ 2. It uses a pre-allocated buffer of user selectable type (`Queue` uses a dynaically allocated `list`).
  3. It is an asynchronous iterator allowing retrieval with `async for`.
  4. It provides synchronous "put" and "get" methods.
 If the queue becomes full (put) or empty (get), behaviour is user definable.
 The method either blocks or